bvillasen/blog/astro/_posts/2019-12-12-gravity_validation.md

 For this case the density of the particles in the sphere is set to $$\rho_p \approx  1 $$ on top of the fluid density $$\rho_g=1$$ so that the total density is now $$\rho=2$$, this will cause the sphere to collapse faster.

+On the animation bellow, the density fluctuations arise from the stochastic initialization of the particles positions, but mostly the density is quasi-uniform overall.

 <div style="text-align: center">
 <video src="{{ site.url }}assets/videos/spherical_collapse_particles.mp4" width="100%"  height="auto" controls preload> </video>